-The CoE Action Plan to support democratic reforms in the Republic of Moldova (2013-2016) was adopted by the CM in November 2013.
+The Council of Europe Action Plan for the Republic of Moldova 2021-2024 was adopted by the Committee of Ministers in November 2020 and officially launched in Strasbourg on 19 April 2021 in presence of Maia Sandu, President of the Republic of Moldova, and Marija Pejčinović Burić, Council of Europe Secretary General.
 The Action Plan has been developed as a strategic co-operation framework to support key national reforms and ultimately bring the country's legislative and regulatory frameworks, institutions and practice further in line with European standards.
-The Action Plan is well-aligned with national strategies and policy documents such as the Strategy for Justice Sector Reform (SJSR) 2011-2016, the National Human Rights Action Plan 2011-2014, the National Decentralisation Strategy and other sectorial strategies.
+The Action Plan is well-aligned with national strategies and policy documents such as the National Development Strategy “Moldova 2030”, the Strategy on Ensuring Independence and Integrity of the Justice Sector (2021- 2024) and its Action Plan as well as the National Human Rights Action Plan.

 This new Action Plan will address issues such as legal aid, mediation and reconciliation in criminal matters, fighting drug abuse and illicit trafficking in drugs, protection of human rights in the health sector and addressing new challenges linked to the COVID-19 pandemic and its socio-economic impact, particularly on social rights.
 In addition, the Council of Europe and Moldovan authorities plan to intensify efforts to counter trafficking in human beings, prevent and combat violence against women and enhance local self-government.